Bottle Caps Should Be ATTACHED To Reduce Plastic Pollution and Litter

 Unattached Bottle Caps’ Impact on Recycling

-• Beverage companies encourage the caps to stay on the bottles when they are placed in recycling bins, but many people are not aware of this.
+• There is some confusion among consumers around the best practices for recycling bottle caps.
+Although beverage companies encourage people to leave the caps on the bottles when placing them in the bin for recycling, many people are not aware of this.

-• When they are put into the recycling bin still attached, they can be recycled, but the process requires a few extra steps because they are made of a different kind of plastic than the bottle is, and those two types cannot be recycled together.
+• When bottle caps are put in the recycling bin attached to the bottle, they can be recycled but the process requires a few extra steps because they are made of a different kind of plastic than the bottle is, and those two types cannot be recycled together.
+Some caps are made from HDPE and LDPE, which if combined with polypropylene caps, create low-value mixed plastic waste that is not being recycled at scale in the United States.

 DOWNLOAD THESE FACTS AS A PDF